sebastianpech/TexVar/README.md

 Have a look at the Wiki and the Cheatsheet

 # LICENSE
+TexVar is a free software distributed under the terms of the MIT license.

 Copyright (c) 2015 Sebastian Pech
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without